Visit Delhi, India

 The park was originally a burial site for the Lodi dynasty, ruling from 1451 to 1525 — collapsing as the first Mughal emperor, Babur, captured Delhi in 1526.
 Their tombs are scattered between the neatly arranged flowerbeds and lawns.
 The tomb of Muhammad Shah, with its meticulous stone carvings and a multi-domed roof, is a particular highlight.

 Visit the Nizamuddin Basti Hope Project

 The Sufi teacher Pir Vilayat Inayat Khan was moved to set up the Hope Project by the poverty of the families living in the Nizamuddin Basti suburb of central Delhi.
-Started in 1908, the charity aims to help vulnerable inhabitants unlock their potential and, to do this, it trains them to run a number of programmes, including a school, health centre and women's enterprise unit.
+Started in 1908, the charity aims to help vulnerable inhabitants unlock their potential and, to do this, it trains them to run a number of programs, including a school, health center and women's enterprise unit.

 Sample Delhi's street food

 Delhi offers some of the finest restaurants in Asia, but local people still prefer to patronize Delhi's dazzling variety of street food.
 In the evening, the city's sprawling markets of Chandni Chowk and Chawri Bazaar fill with the smell of frying pastries and grilled meats.
 Battered metal hatches open up to reveal skilled preparations that have been passed through generations, rolling the perfect roti or folding the neatest samosa.